jdubs1994/newsfeed/README.md

 # Running Tests
-MAKE SURE THE DEV SERVER ISNT RUNNING BEFORE RUNNING TESTS You can stop the server on mac via terminal ctrl + c and the same for windows pc's
+MAKE SURE THE DEV SERVER ISNT RUNNING BEFORE RUNNING TESTS.
+You can stop the server on mac via terminal ctrl + c and the same for windows pc's

 - Navigate to cloned repo and type 'npm test'